 ND 495-496 Dietetics Internship I-II………………………………………………………………….24 hours

 The Oakwood University Dietetic Internship Distance Certificate Program prepares dietetic practitioners to be entry level registered dietitian /nutritionists to serve in the fields of dietetics and nutrition.
 It provides didactic and experiential opportunities which enable interns to develop skills, demonstrate professionalism, apply knowledge, and work effectively to improve the quality of nutrition for the people they serve.
 The program integrates faith and learning, preparing individuals to serve God and man.

-H. At least 80% of employers confirm that Oakwood graduates have adequate foundation skills to perform well in the field of dietetics.
+- At least 90% of student interns, employees and preceptors will confirm they were adequately prepared to perform well in the field of dietetics.